ashes999/terrace/README.md

 To run your game in-browser, run `ruby build.rb web-craftyjs`.
 This will generate the HTML5 version under `bin/web-craftyjs`.
 To play the game, open `bin/web-craftyjs/index.html` in your browser.

-To run your game on your desktop, run `ruby build.rb desktop-gosu`.
-This will generate a `main.rb` file under `bin/dekstop-gosu`.
-Run it in Ruby to launch your game.
-(You can build it in `release` mode, with Ocra, to generate an executable on Windows.)
+To run your game on your desktop, run `ruby build.rb desktop-libgdx`.
+This will generate a `main_game.rb` file under `bin/dekstop-libgdx`.
+Run it in JRuby to launch your game.

 To run your game on android, run `ruby builld.rb android-libgdx`.
 Provided you have the Ruboto installed correctly, this will generate a `Libgdx-Deebug.apk` file under `bin/android-libgdx/bin` which you can deploy and test via `adb`.